-Unfortunately, tens of millions of Americans suffer from tooth loss every year, which is why Arrowhead Dental offers dental implants for patients that have one or more missing teeth.
-In recent years, dental implants have become the gold standard for tooth replacement treatment, because of their many benefits.
+Unfortunately, tens of millions of Americans suffer from tooth loss every year, which is why Arrowhead Dental in Evanston, WY offers dental implants for patients that have one or more missing teeth.
+In recent years, dental implants have become the gold standard for tooth replacement treatment because of their many benefits.

-Implants and "teeth in a day"- implants are the hottest topic in dentistry.
+Implants and teeth-in-a-day implants are among the hottest topics in dentistry.
 They can replace one tooth or every tooth.
-Implants can significantly improve chewing ability as well as help speech and improve appearance.
-3D technology allows us to plan out these procedures in advance, eliminating any guess work or surprises the day of surgery.
-We meld this technology with 3D printing and cerec technology to take that plan and make a surgical guide that then allows us to execute the plan precisely.
+Implants can significantly improve chewing ability as well as helping speech and improving appearance.
+3D technology allows us to plan out these procedures in advance, eliminating any guesswork or surprises the day of surgery.
+We combine this technology with 3D printing and CEREC technology to take that plan and make a surgical guide that then allows us to execute the plan precisely.
 Procedures take 75% less time for our patients.
-Additionally the final results are better because we have planned wear the final crown.
+Additionally, the final results are better because we have planned for the final crown.
 This technology is so new that most dentists are not able to provide this kind of care.

 Dental implants consist of three parts:

-• The Implant Screw: A small titanium screw that serves as the root element of a prosthetic tooth
+- A small titanium screw that serves as the root element of a prosthetic tooth.

-• The Abutment: A support structure that links the implant screw to the restoration
+- A support structure that links the implant screw to the restoration.

-• The Restoration: A prosthetic, typically made from porcelain or zirconia.
-Implants can be used to support a single crown, a fixed bridge, or a full mouth restoration
+- A prosthetic, typically made from porcelain or zirconia.
+Implants can be used to support a single crown, fixed bridge or full-mouth restoration.

 Dental Implant Process

-Before you can receive a dental implant, Drs.
-Morgan, Dover, and Argyle has to determine if you are a suitable candidate for implant treatment.
-During a consultation appointment, we will conduct a thorough examination, and review your medical and dental histories.
-We may also take x-rays and create impressions of your teeth and gums.
+Before you can receive a dental implant, Dr. Jordan Argyle, Dr. Jonathan Morgan or Dr. Greg Dover need to determine if you are a suitable candidate for implant treatment.
+During a consultation appointment, we will conduct a thorough examination and review your medical and dental histories.
+We may also take X-rays and create impressions of your teeth and gums.
 Patients must have an adequate amount of bone to properly support an implant.
 For those with bone deterioration, you may need a bone graft before implantation is possible.

 Once we have developed a proper and precise treatment plan, we can schedule the procedure.
 In most cases, the procedure is split into two surgeries.
-During the first surgery, Drs.
-Morgan, Dover, and Argyle will make a small incision in the gum tissue to expose the bone.
+During the first surgery, we will make a small incision in the gum tissue to expose the bone.
 Next, we will drill a tiny hole so the implant can be deeply embedded in the jaw.
 Once the implant is in place, we will suture the incision.

 Benefits of Dental Implants

 Dental implants have some benefits that make them the ideal solution for tooth loss.
-For instance, implant-supported restorations are made from the strongest and most aesthetically-pleasing material available.
-Your restoration will look, feel, and function just like your natural teeth.
-In fact, you will be able to eat all of your favorite foods, without worrying about damaging your restoration.
+For instance, implant-supported restorations are made from the strongest and most aesthetically pleasing material available.
+Your restoration will look, feel and function just like your natural teeth.
+In fact, you will be able to eat all your favorite foods without worrying about damaging your restoration.

 Implant screws also prevent bone deterioration and other complications with your adjacent teeth.
 Once you lose a tooth, you lose the physical stimulation your jawbone needs to remain healthy.
 An implant screw provides the necessary stimulation to prevent deterioration.
 Also, an implant-supported restoration does not affect your adjacent teeth, unlike traditional bridges and partial dentures.